Recasting History (2019) features informative analysis of CBC profiles of Canadian history

 The quality of research and writing about Stratford history is variable.

-The quality has to do with resources (including sufficient time as well as human capital and social capital) available for a given team of people (inside or outside of academic settings) engaged at a writing project.
+The quality has to do with resources (including sufficient time as well as human capital and social capital) available for a given team of people (inside or outside of academic settings) engaged with a writing project.

 Also of relevance are expectations and perspicacity (capacity for discernment or insight) of the intended readership.